-2075:21 Spiritual Activities
+2075:24 Spiritual Activities

-School-sponsored and classroom spiritual activities are essential to achieve whole-student learning goals and are therefore an integral part of Adventist education.
-Such programs and activities should be organized to encourage maximum student participation, facilitate staff-to-student spiritual mentoring, provide opportunities for students to accept Jesus as a personal Savior, and make a decision for baptism.
+Student body and classroom spiritual activities are essential to achieve wholestudent learning goals and are therefore an integral part of Adventist education.
+Such programs and activities should be organized to encourage maximum student participation, facilitate staff-to-student spiritual mentoring, provide opportunities for students to accept Jesus as a personal Savior, and be baptized.
 Spiritual activities may include, but are not limited to the following:

 - 1. Daily Worships

 - 2. Chapel and Vesper Programs

 - 3. Weeks of Spiritual Emphasis

 - 4. Student Bible Study and Prayer Groups

 - 5. Baptismal Classes

 - 6. Spiritual Retreats

 - 7. Adventist Adventurer and Youth Programs

 - 8. Seventh-day Adventist Heritage Emphasis

 - 9. Community Service Activities

 - 10. Mission Trips